AdobeDocs/app-builder/src/pages/runtime_getting_started/how_runtime_works.md

 Once an action is complete, its instantiation is disposed, so there’s no need to maintain state between actions.
 And since code isn’t maintained in memory between instantiations, there’s no cost while the code isn’t computing.
 This makes Runtime very economical for the app developer, and also inherently scalable: there’s no limit to the number of actions that can be invoked, and the actions invoked always correspond to the trigger rate.

 Compare this approach to traditional long-running VMs or containers, which need to be architected for resiliency by provisioning multiple VMs or containers running in parallel to take over if a VM or container fails.
 Such architectures incur the costs of continuous uptime, and require expertise and dedicated resources to design and configure them properly and keep them running.

+## Next step

+For a step-by-step tutorial on creating, deploying, and testing your first Runtime action, start with [Set up Your Environment](setup.md).